fossabot/hydralite/cz-commitlint-config/README.md

 3. When you're ready, stage all and commit anyway with `yarn commit:stage-all` or pick which to stage first then run `yarn commit` (shortcut for the `commit:dco` script in the global `package.json` at project root) to call the custom adapter.
 4. Follow prompts, such as:

   - selecting an type of commit and its scope (see below for supported types and scopes so Commitlint CI will go green when you push)
   - typing the commit subject
   - optionally input the commit body
   - if yes, describe any breaking changes (ONLY DO THIS on new major versions, doing breaking changes at minor versions might cause downtime to users when deployed straight to production)
   - if yes, pasting the GitHub/GitLab SaaS issue link (entering just the issue number may break on cross-platform basis)

 5. Push your commits to your branch/fork on GitHub/GitLab SaaS with `git push origin <branch-name-here>`.
 Remember to keep your branch up-to-date with the upstream with `git fetch --all && git pull upstream dev`.
 6. Repeat steps 2-5, until you're done with your work, in which you can now submit an pull request.

 ## Configuration

-Like commitizen, you specify the configuration of @hydralite/cz-commitlint-config through the package.json's `config.commitizen` key.
+Like Commitizen, you specify the configuration of @hydralite/cz-commitlint-config through the package.json's `config.commitizen` key.

 ```json5
 {